 Tips and Techniques

 Welcome to the Fiddlesticks Knitting Tips and Techniques page!
-Here you'll find pdfs with some of the special techniques used in Fiddlesticks Knitting patterns, information relating to lace knitting, and any other tidbits I think would be of interest.
+Here you'll find pdfs with some of the special techniques used in Fiddlesticks Knitting patterns and information relating to lace knitting.

 Read the pdf online or download and print it.
 Share it with your friends!
 If reproducing any of the content, please credit Dorothy Siemens of Fiddlesticks Knitting.
 Thanks!